Frequently Asked Questions (FAQ)

 - What has CERF+ been doing to help artists get the business insurance they need?

-Individual donations and other unrestricted contributions go into the direct assistance we provide to craft artists, along with program expenses and operating costs (staff salaries, fundraising and administrative costs, etc.).
-All of our programs rely on staff members to coordinate them, and each of our staff members does work that relates to providing direct assistance to craft artists, and to our emergency readiness and recovery programs.
+Individual donations and other unrestricted contributions go into the direct assistance we provide to artists, along with program expenses and operating costs (staff salaries, fundraising and administrative costs, etc.).
+All of our programs rely on staff members to coordinate them, and each of our staff members does work that relates to providing direct assistance to artists, and to our emergency readiness and recovery programs.

 WHY DOESN’T CERF+ MAKE LARGER GRANTS?
 THESE GRANTS AND LOANS DON'T SEEM LARGE ENOUGH TO HELP AN ARTIST RECOVER FROM SOMETHING LIKE A FIRE OR SERIOUS HEALTH PROBLEM.